-Currently, including all diploma, certificate and associate's degree curricula as well as concentrations, instruction is provided in more than 70 programs.
+Currently, including all diploma, certificate and associate's degree curricula as well as concentrations, instruction is provided in a wide range of programs.
 In addition to the Jackson Campus, the College opened a Macon Campus in 2007 and also operates centers in Bryson City and Franklin.
 More than 2,600 students enroll annually in credit courses, and more than 5,500 (unduplicated) participate in a wide variety of courses, workshops and seminars offered through Continuing Education.